jp899/jp899_5_01052021/README.md

 ### Back-end : Install and launch the back-end server

 First, you need the back-end server running.
 It is not included directly in this project.
-You need to clone the repository : https://github.com/OpenClassrooms-Student-Center/JWDP5, and follow its installation and launch instructions.
+You need to clone the [back-end repository](https://github.com/OpenClassrooms-Student-Center/JWDP5), and follow its installation and launch instructions.

 ### Front-end : Open the Website